nusco/narjillos/backlog.md

     Smoother, nicer graphics.

+* Graphics scaling for performance
+  Render in background at half resolution, then scale up for retina displays.
 * Limit panning to inner space
   Maybe with some margin.
   Alternately, find a way to make the background solid everywhere (without impacting zoom performance).